wild-devops/pwshake/doc/step.md

   Example:
   ```
-  - name: Get dependencies
+  - 'Get dependencies':
       cmd: npm i
-  - name: Run tests
+  - 'Run tests':
       cmd: npm run coverage
-  - name: Deploy package
+  - 'Deploy package':
       cmd: npm publish
   ```

-* ### - `[powershell|cmd]:` element implicit shortenings
+* ### - `powershell:` element implicit shortenings
-  Since the `[powershell|cmd]:` elements contain inline code that can be too long and\or complex to use it as the meaningful name, so the `name:` property for these shortenings is generated from the `.GetHashCode()` method of the supplied inline string to distinct each other inline step  in the **PWSHAKE** engine log.
+  Since the `powershell:` element contains inline code that can be too long and\or complex to use it as the meaningful name, so the `name:` property for these shortenings is generated from the `.GetHashCode()` method of the supplied inline string to distinct each other inline step  in the **PWSHAKE** engine log.

   Example:
   ```